How to Study More Effectively – Top Methods for College

 How the Brain Processes Information

 There are three types of memory: sensory, short-term, and long-term.
 These three memory types work together in the memorization process.
 Sensory memory comes from your five senses and lasts for only a matter of seconds.
-Researchers have shown that sensory memory is usually limited recalling a maximum of 12 items at a time.
-Sensory memory is connected to short-term memory through a process that concentrates on only a limited segment of the total environment to the exclusion of other segments.
-This process of concentration is referred to as attention, and it allows information acquired as sensory memory to become short-term memory.
+Researchers have shown that sensory memory is usually limited to recalling a maximum of 12 items at a time.
+Sensory memory is connected to short-term memory through a process that concentrates on only a limited segment of the total environment to exclude other segments.
+This concentration process is referred to as attention, and it allows information acquired as sensory memory to become short-term memory.

 Short-term memory lasts up to one minute and can process up to 7 items at a time.
 The information stored in short-term memory will disappear unless you make an effort to retain it in your long-term memory.
 This transfer of information to long-term memory is what memorization techniques attempt to improve.
 Learning how to memorize involves finding the technique that works best to help your brain transfer information.

-The process of memorization must be used in conjunction with other study skills and learning techniques to be effective.
-The information your brain acquires as you study for the big exam, or the names of the people to whom you have been introduced at a meeting can be retained and recalled from long-term memory more reliably by learning how to memorize fast in a way that works best for you.
+The memorization process must be used in conjunction with other study skills and learning techniques to be effective.
+The information your brain acquires as you study for the big exam or the names of the people to whom you have been introduced at a meeting can be retained and recalled from long-term memory more reliably by learning how to memorize fast in a way that works best for you.

 The process of taking notes during a lecture or at a meeting helps you to concentrate on the information being conveyed by the speaker.
 Retyping those notes can be an effective learning technique that can help you to memorize key information by reintroducing it to your brain.

 An even better technique is to reorganize the information into categories, principles, or related concepts.
 Creating examples to help you understand important points in a lecture can also be accomplished as you retype your notes.
 Doing it this way will force you to think about the information from a different perspective or in more depth than you might have done when you heard it for the first time.